-Please notify the office before 8:30 a.m. each day if your child will be absent from school.
+Please notify the office before 9:00 a.m. each day if your child will be absent from school.
 We maintain a separate line for this purpose.
 The attendance line is open 24 hours a day and it is the parent’s responsibility to report a student’s absence.
-The phone number for our Attendance Hotline is (949) 936- 8551.
+The phone number for our Attendance HotLine is (949) 936-8551.
 Please report known absences ahead of time.

 Studies show that there is a direct correlation between good school attendance and student achievement.
 Therefore, we encourage you as parents to reinforce the importance of being at school each and every day and to make every effort to send your child to school on a regular basis.
 Attendance and tardies are monitored at the District level and warning letters will be generated if your child has 3 or more tardies of 30 minutes or more, 10 tardies of less than 30 minutes or 3 unexcused absences.
 If you wish to pick up work for an absent child, please contact the teacher directly and be aware that teachers will not be able to collect materials for your child during instructional hours.

-Should you find it necessary to schedule a medical/dental appointment during the student’s class time, please notify the teacher & school office via email in advance so that we may keep class interruptions to a minimum.
+Should you find it necessary to schedule a medical/dental appointment during your child’s instructional day, please notify the teacher & school office via email in advance so that we may keep class interruptions to a minimum.
 All students leaving school before dismissal time must be signed out in the front office by a parent, guardian, or other adult listed as a contact on Parent Portal.
-Students will be released only to individuals whose names are listed as contacts in the Parent Portal (http://myiusd.org ).
+Students will be released only to individuals whose names are listed as contacts in the Parent Portal (http://myiusd.org ) with proper photo identification.

 The Oak Creek Staff believes that there is no substitute for regular attendance and encourages children not to miss school unless unavoidable.
 We also recognize that opportunities for travel or family crises sometimes occur during the regular school year, necessitating coordination between the school and family.
 Independent Study contracts may be requested for extended absences of five or more consecutive school days.
 Requests for contracts must be made two weeks in advance to provide the classroom teacher the time to compile materials and plan appropriate activities.
-The fitness of a student for an Independent Study Contract will be determined by the classroom teacher in consultation with the principal.
+The fitness of a student for an Independent Study Contract will be determined by the classroom teacher in consultation with the administrative staff.
 An Independent Study contract will not be considered unless a student is currently performing at or above grade level in all curricular areas.
 Independent Study contracts for students in grades 1-6 require a minimum study time of four hours per day.
 No student will be issued multiple independent study contracts within the same school year.
-Absences longer than ten consecutive days will typically require that a student be disenrolled.
+A student may be disenrolled for absences longer than ten consecutive school days.

 lunch & snack